Helping millions of people navigate the world of technology.

 icacls “C:\Windows\regedit.exe” /grant “%username%”:F

-After running the above commands, press the Windows key + E to open File Explorer and navigate to the following folder.
+Step 3: Press the Windows key + E to open File Explorer and navigate to C: > Windows.

-Another reason the Registry Editor may not work is if access is disabled from the Group Policy.
-You can employ the following steps to regain access.
+Another reason why the Registry Editor may not open or work is if access is disabled from the Group Policy.
+To re-enable it, use these steps:

 Step 1: Press the Windows key + R to launch the Run dialog box.
 Type gpedit.msc in the Open field and press Enter.